sinch/docs/docs/conversation/conversation-channel-support/conversation-whatsapp.md

 ###### Choice Messages

 WhatsApp channel provides a limited native support for **Choice Messages**.
-If you only include text choices in your Choice Message then Conversation API is able to use a rich message format on WhatsApp, otherwise your message will be transcoded as plaintext:
+If you only include text choices in your Choice Message then Conversation API is able to use a rich message format on WhatsApp, otherwise your message will be transcoded as plaintext.

 ---